SanDutchmanCode/Caspersky/README.md

 ---

-##📡 Hardware Target & Connectivity
+## 📡 Hardware & Connectivity
-​Hardware Specifications: While the firmware is compatible with standard ESP32 boards, the project is optimized for and tested on the Seeed Studio XIAO ESP32S3 (uFL).
+**​Hardware Specifications:** While the firmware is compatible with standard ESP32 boards, the project is optimized for and tested on the `Seeed Studio XIAO ESP32S3 (uFL)`.
 Utilizing its external uFL antenna connector allows for extended Wi-Fi reach across long distances (such as spanning from the meter cupboard to the back fence), while the ESP32-S3 architecture natively supports the required eFuse MAC extraction, LittleFS, and mbedTLS AES-GCM operations.

 ---